Last updated

 Monitor and manage the Dead letter queues

-Set up a monitoring solution that take responsibility for the dead letters in Norce [Storm] Event.
+Set up a monitoring solution that takes responsibility for the dead letters in Norce [Storm] Event.
 A sudden peak of dead messages can be a symptom of other problems.

 Suggested further reading